spotinst/help/src/docs/ocean/getting-started/aks/README.md

 Virtual Node Groups (VNGs) provide a single abstraction layer for managing different types of workloads on the same cluster.

-You must create at least one Virtual Node Group in your Ocean AKS cluster.
-A Virtual Node Group inherits properties and attributes from the Virtual Node Group Template.
+You must create at least one virtual node group in your Ocean AKS cluster.
+A Virtual Node Group inherits properties and attributes from the virtual node group template.

 In this step:

-* Select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng)
+* Select one of your AKS node pools as a virtual node group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng)
-* Optional: Create one or more Virtual Node Groups as required.
+* Optional: Create one or more virtual node groups as required.

 To create your Virtual Node Groups:

 ![vng-template-a](https://github.com/user-attachments/assets/56ffec63-8243-4840-9a19-8709da334a9f)

 1. Select 1 node pool from the list.
-The selected node pool’s configuration is imported to the Virtual Node Group Template and used later for other Virtual Node Groups you create.
+The selected node pool’s configuration is imported to the virtual node group template and used later for other virtual node groups you create.

 2. Optionally edit [Virtual Node Group Template](https://docs.spot.io/ocean/features/vngs/) attributes for the selected node pool.

->**Note**: To edit the Virtual Node Group Template in JSON format, click **JSON** at the top right of the screen.
+>**Note**: To edit the virtual node group template in JSON format, click **JSON** at the top right of the screen.
 Define AZs, node pool properties (max Pods, OS Type, OS Disk Type, OS Disk Size, etc.), min/max node counts, and auto-scaling strategy (Spot percentage, fallback to On-Demand).
 You can create labels, tags, and taints.

->**Note**: Some Virtual Node Group properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
-If you need to change these properties, delete the Virtual Node Group and create a new one.
+>**Note**: Some virtual node group properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
+If you need to change these properties, delete the virtual node group and create a new one.

-3. Optional: You can create more Virtual Node Groups from existing node pools in the cluster by selecting them in the node pool list.
-When you complete this wizard step, Ocean imports the node pool compute configurations into Virtual Node Groups.
-You might need different Virtual Node Groups to handle different workload requirements, such as:
+3. Optional: You can create more virtual node groups from existing node pools in the cluster by selecting them in the node pool list.
+When you complete this wizard step, Ocean imports the node pool compute configurations into virtual node groups.
+You might need different virtual node groups to handle different workload requirements, such as:

    * Virtual Node Group with regular VMs: workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs, e.g., statefulSets, Spark drivers, and Kafka producers.
    * Performance Virtual Node Group: for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
    * AI/ML Virtual Node Group: for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
    * Windows Virtual Node Group: for workloads that need Windows nodes.

->**Important**: One Virtual Node Group is created for each node pool you select.
+>**Important**: One virtual node group is created for each node pool you select.

 **Example:**

 The selected node pool in this example has a similar configuration to the 4 node pools listed after it.
-Later, when you migrate your nodes to Ocean, You can consolidate the 5 node pools into the custom Virtual Node Group (created from the 1 selected node pool).
+Later, when you migrate your nodes to Ocean, You can consolidate the 5 node pools into the custom virtual node group (created from the 1 selected node pool).

 ![vng-template-b](https://github.com/user-attachments/assets/f74b10c9-a730-4f1b-9f65-e0ff7c50dbb6)

-4. Click the Virtual Node Group link and edit attributes as required.
+4. Click the virtual node group link and edit attributes as required.

 ## Step 3: Connectivity